F0lak/dm_open_ref/ref/notes/big-icons.md

 layer isn\'t that important\--anything in the way will just be moved back behind the big icon.

-Note+ Big overlays will not \"pull forward\" on their own.
+Note: Big overlays will not \"pull forward\" on their own.
 If the main atom uses a single-tile icon, a big overlay attached to it will not try to draw in front of other icons on the same layer.
 This is so that name labels, health bar overlays, etc.